How Viking Air Uses Adept to supercharge their “Runway 2 Excellence” Continuous Improvement ProgramCase Study

 “Before we had Adept we were losing one man hour, per person, per day in inefficiencies due to not having an enterprise PDM application,” said Beard.
 “Adept’s immediate impact had executive management taking notice.
 Chronic difficulties and delays were eliminated, projects were on schedule, and our design teams were now engaged in true design collaboration.

 Can it Grow with Us?

 CNC program configurations are now controlled in Adept.
-The operators sign the CNC files out, make the changes, and sign them back into Adept.
+The operators sign the CNC documents out, make the changes, and sign them back into Adept.
 States Maynard, “It’s made a difference in productivity, and aligns with Viking’s R2E continuous improvement goals even more than we expected.”

 Problem: A solution that would meet the challenges of moving from a Windows file/folder control culture to a database control system culture